-Day One: Logical Fallacies Study and “How To Master Debate” Film
+Day One: Logical Fallacies Study and We the Voters Film

-Play the We The Voters film “How to Master Debate,” which shows two Senators using most of the fallacies that students have just learned, during a debate on global warming.
+Play the tongue-in-cheek We The Voters film which shows two Senators using most of the fallacies that students have just learned during a debate on global warming.
 Instruct students to identify the logical fallacies as they watch, and then play the film a second time, pausing to allow students to identify each fallacy.

 Homework, Day One:

 Instruct students to watch the presidential debate that evening, and to record their own analysis on Handout #2: Debate Watch Notes.
 As they watch, students should note any examples of fallacies in the candidates’ responses.
 Remind students that the emerging issues may surprise them.
 For example, in the 1960 Kennedy-Nixon debate, no one could have predicted that a whole presidential debate would center on Quemoy and Matsu, two small islands near Taiwan.

 Distribute Handout #3: Debate Ballot.
 In discussion with the whole class, and referring to the debate issues of the night before, select a debate resolution.
 Remember that the resolution must always be written in the positive format, i.e. “The United States should strengthen international treaties with Iran,” not “A war with Iran would be a mistake.”

 Choose eight students in each class for each of the two debate teams.
 Each team selects its own debate slots, based on the roles defined in Handout #3: Debate Ballot.